omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 In AMM model, liquidity providers play a similar roll: if a swap succeed, one who deposits his tokens into the contract will get a commission according to the proportion of his contribution in the token pool.

-Naturally, funded channels in lightning network form a liquidity pool, the only difference is that the whole lightning network is a pool, every node maintains a portion of liquidity, while onchain AMM uses a contract address to collect tokens: all tokens are deposited together in one address.
+Naturally, funded channels in lightning network form a global liquidity pool, the difference is that the whole lightning network is a pool, every node maintains a portion of liquidity, while onchain AMM uses a contract address to collect tokens: all tokens are deposited together in one address.

 ## trackers and peer discovery